 Hope these free accommodation tips help you on your quest travel cheaply around the world!

 What do I do when not sleeping for free?
 AirBnb.
 Almost always.
 It’s an affordable way to be “at home” when traveling, which keeps me sane.
-The links in this paragraph give you $40 off your first stay.
+This friend referral link gives you $40 off your first stay.

 Happy Traveling! ♣

 And when the money runs out, you’ll want: